 AV-Comparatives releases Long-Term Test for 17 Popular Home User Antivirus Internet Security Suites

 INNSBRUCK, Austria, Nov.
-30, 2022 /PRNewswire/ -- Leading antivirus test lab releases full test results covering four months of testing of the Real-World Protection Test in July-October 2022
+30, 2022 /CNW/ -- Leading antivirus test lab releases full test results covering four months of testing of the Real-World Protection Test in July-October 2022

 https://www.av-comparatives.org/tests/real-world-protection-test-july-october-2022/